isabella232/rtos-docs-pr.pl-pl/rtos-docs/guix/chapter-4.md

 ## <a name="gx_system_screen_stack_pop"></a>gx_system_screen_stack_pop

-Pop the topmost entry from the system screen stack (Pop the topmost entry from the system screen stack )Pop the topmost entry from the system screen stack
+Pop the topmost entry from the system screen stack (Wyskakują pierwszy wpis ze stosu ekranu systemu)

 ### <a name="prototype"></a>Prototype